yetanotherco/aligned_layer/docs/guides/2_integrating_aligned_into_your_application.md

 You can find an example of the proof submission and verification in the [ZKQuiz Program](../../examples/zkquiz/quiz/script/src/main.rs).

-The example generates a proof, instantiates a wallet to submit the proof, and then submits the proof to Aligned for verification.
+This example generates a proof, instantiates a wallet to submit the proof, and then submits the proof to Aligned for verification.
 It then waits for the proof to be verified in Aligned.

 #### Using the CLI